Featured Issue: Immigration Detention and Alternatives to Detention

 - Average daily cost of providing case management for individual family members by a community-based organization (2018 pilot): $14.05

 - Legal Representation: There is no right to a government-provided attorney in immigration court and 70 percent of detained persons face proceedings without counsel.
-There is one pilot program that serves adult individuals with mental disabilities.
+There is a pilot program that serves adult individuals with mental disabilities.
 Congress did not provide any funding for adult legal representation for FY2024.

 - Reduce detention funding to at least 25,000 average daily population or less.